TYPES OF DEBT

 Overview

-In Scotland, students don’t pay fees for going to college or university but for many getting a student loan is the difference between being able to financially make it through a degree course or not.
+In Scotland, students don’t pay tuition fees for going to college or university.
+However, for many, getting a student loan to cover the various living costs associated with being a student is the difference between being able to financially make it through a degree course or not.

 In this guide, we’ll explore student loans, including what they are, when you start your student loan repayments, and where you can find debt help if you’re struggling to keep to your repayment plan.